 Final remarks

-SOC 2 can be a valuable tool for organizations looking to enhance their information security procedures, protect customer data, and demonstrate that strong controls are in place.
+SOC 2 can be a valuable tool for organizations looking to enhance their information security procedures, protect customer data, and demonstrate that robust controls are in place.

 Penetration testing and vulnerability scanning are essential for assessing an organization’s systems and data security.
 However, neither pentests nor vulnerability scans are mandatory for SOC 2 compliance.
 When used as part of a SOC 2 compliance audit, they can help identify potential risks and vulnerabilities and ensure that appropriate controls are in place to mitigate those risks.